 Household.
 "Household" means an individual or a group of individuals who share a dwelling unit.
 When an applicant shares a dwelling unit with one or more individuals, even when a landlord-tenant relationship may exist between individuals residing in the dwelling unit, eligible applicants may receive assistance for no more than their pro rata share of the actual costs of the shared basic needs of that household according to the maximum levels of assistance established in the municipal ordinance.
 The pro rata share is calculated by dividing the maximum level of assistance available to the entire household by the total number of household members.
-The income of household members not legally liable shall be considered as available to the applicant only when there is a pooling of income (22 M.R.S. § 4301(6)).
+The income of household members not legally liable shall be considered as available to the applicant only when there is a pooling of income.
+(22 M.R.S. § 4301(6)).
+Residents of a Recovery Residence are not considered a shared household.

 Income.
-"Income" means any form of income in cash or in kind received by the household including:
+"Income" means any form of earned or unearned income in cash or in kind received by the household including:

-- Net remuneration for services performed;

-- Cash received on either secured or unsecured credit;
+- Net remuneration for services performed; - Cash received on either secured or unsecured credit;

 - Payments received as an annuity, retirement or disability benefits;

 - Veterans' pensions and/or benefits;

 - Retirement accounts or benefits;

 - Workers' compensation payments;

 - Unemployment benefits;

 - Federal and/or state tax returns;

 - Income from pension or trust funds;

-- Student loans; - Benefits under any state or federal categorical assistance program such as, TANF, Supplemental Security Income, Social Security and any other payments from governmental sources (unless specifically prohibited by any law or regulation); - Court ordered support payments (e.g., child support); - Household income from any other source, including relatives or unrelated household members; and - Rental income.
+- Student loans;

+- Benefits under any state or federal categorical assistance program

+such as TANF, Supplemental Security Income, Social Security and any other payments from governmental sources (unless specifically prohibited by any law or regulation);

+- Court ordered support payments (e.g., child support); - Household income from any other source, including relatives or unrelated household members; and - Rental income.